Chest compressions — The first-line response

 Recognition of cardiac arrest

-The person is healthy one moment and you unexpectedly see or hear them fall down.
-You then monitor the reflexes of the person by “shaking and shouting” (Are you alright?) and rub the sternum with your knuckles.
-This helps to decide whether a person had some other injury or they are suffering cardiac arrest.
-If the person doesn’t respond, you should make an assumption that the person has experienced cardiac arrest.
-Tell someone or call yourself for emergency responders.
-Start chest compressions.
-Do not delay chest compressions if the pulse cannot be felt within 10 seconds.
-Just do your best.
-If you stand still and do nothing, the person is going to expire.
-4
+The person is healthy one moment, and you unexpectedly see or hear them fall down.
+You check for consciousness by “shaking and shouting” (Are you alright?) and rub the sternum with your knuckles.
+This helps to decide whether a person has had some other injury or they are suffering cardiac arrest.
+If the person doesn’t respond, you should assume that the person has experienced cardiac arrest.

 Chest compressions

 A person present on the site, whether trained or not, should start chest compressions to the victim suffering cardiac arrest.
 Chest compressions are now the first-line response rather than opening the airway and delivering rescue breathing.
-High-quality chest compressions are necessary: Follow the mantra: “push fast and push hard on the center of the chest (i.e., sternum)”
+High-quality chest compressions are necessary.
+Follow the mantra: “push fast and push hard on the center of the chest (i.e., sternum).”

 • Chest compressions must be at least 2 inches deep with each down-stroke.

-• While performing chest compressions the duration and frequency of interruptions must be minimized.
+• While performing chest compressions, the duration and frequency of interruptions must be minimized.

 Complications